Content Creation with Spillovers: An Incentive Design Approach: Introduction

-\paragraph{2) The Provisional Allocation Mechanism Family} Motivated by the instability of standard mechanisms, we propose the family of \emph{Provisional Allocation} Mechanisms (\emph{PRA} for shorthand).
-Every PRA mechanism is fully characterized by allocation shares $\mathbf{p} = (p_1, \ldots, p_N) \in [0,1]^N$ with $\sum_i p_i \le 1$.
-Under any PRA mechanism, creator $i$'s utility is determined by $U_i(\mathbf{x}) = p_i \cdot Q_i(\mathbf{x}) - c_i(x_i)$, effectively capping creator $i$'s share to $p_i$.
-By separating individual rewards from the relative performance of competitors, we align creators' incentives with those of the ecosystem.
-We show that: \begin{theorem}[Informal; see Theorem~\ref{thm:stability_selection}] Any PRA $\mathbf{p}$ guarantees a Pareto-dominant PNE. \end{theorem} Furthermore, we provide an axiomatic characterization showing that any mechanism satisfying natural desiderata must possess the PRA structure (see Theorem~\ref{Axiomatic III}).
-The existence of such a Pareto-dominant PNE motivates the platform's incentive-design objective, formalized as the following optimization problem: choose $\mathbf{p}$ to maximize $SW(\overline{\mathbf{x}}(\mathbf{p}))$, where $\mathbf{x}(\mathbf{p})$ is the Pareto-dominant PNE (See \Cref{eq:design-problem}). \paragraph{3) Algorithmic Results} We study the computational complexity of the above welfare optimization problem over all PRA mechanisms and obtain a negative result.
-In particular, we prove NP-hardness of finding an optimal mechanism, and show that even approximating the optimum within a constant factor is NP-hard (see Theorem~\ref{max q np-hard} and Corollary~\ref{no approximation}).
-On the positive side, we show that: \begin{theorem}[Informal; see Theorems~\ref{thm:approx_bounded},~\ref{thm random alg}, and~\ref{thm:hop}] The welfare optimization problem admits efficient approximations in the following cases: \begin{itemize} \item \textbf{Bounded spillovers:} If spillover magnitudes are bounded by a factor $\beta$ of intrinsic quality, Algorithm~\ref{alg:NSR_solver} runs in polynomial time and achieves a $(1+\beta)$-approximation. \item \textbf{Hierarchical interactions:} If the spillover graph forms a tree, the \textsc{HOP} algorithm (Algorithm~\ref{alg:HOP}) computes a near-optimal mechanism in polynomial time. \item \textbf{Random interaction graphs:} If spillover coefficients are drawn i.i.d.\ from a uniform distribution, the \textsc{Greedy Cost Selection} algorithm (Algorithm~\ref{find-portions}) runs in $O(N^2)$ time and is asymptotically optimal, achieving a $(1 - O(N^{-\nicefrac{1}{4}}))$-approximation with high probability.
-Simulations justify the algorithm' practical advantage.\end{itemize} \end{theorem} Due to space constraints, we defer some of the proofs to the appendix.
+\paragraph{3) Algorithmic Results} We study the computational complexity of the above welfare optimization problem over all PRA mechanisms, and obtain a negative result.
+In particular, we prove NP-hardness of finding an optimal mechanism, and show that it is hard to approximate, too (see Theorem~\ref{max q np-hard} and Corollary~\ref{no approximation}).
+On the positive side, we show that: \begin{theorem}[Informal; see Theorems~\ref{thm:approx_bounded},~\ref{thm random alg}] The welfare optimization problem admits efficient approximations in the following cases: \begin{itemize} \item \textbf{Bounded spillovers:} If spillovers are bounded by factors $(\beta,\eta)$ of intrinsic quality, the \textsc{NSR-Solver} algorithm (Algorithm~\ref{alg:NSR_solver}) runs in $O(N/\veps^2)$ time and returns an allocation with welfare at least $\tfrac{1}{(1+\beta)(1+\eta+N\veps)}\,OPT - 1$. \item \textbf{Random interaction graphs:} If the instance is drawn at random, the \textsc{Greedy Cost Selection} algorithm (Algorithm~\ref{find-portions}) runs in $O(N^2)$ time and is asymptotically optimal, achieving a $(1 - O(N^{-\nicefrac{1}{4}}))$-approximation with high probability.
+Simulations in \appnx{Appendix~\ref{sec:experiments}} demonstrate the algorithm's practical advantage. \end{itemize} \end{theorem} We defer formal proofs to the appendix.